 Or, you can browse pages of illustrations arranged by family.
 With some browsers holding your curser on the image will pop up the fish name.
-(There, clicking on any image links to the enlarged photo).
+(Clicking on any thumbnail image links to the enlarged photo).

 of the fishes listed here is from: